UPBGE/UPBGE-Docs/source/api/bge.texture.rst

 Introduction
 ************

-The ``bge.texture`` module allows you to manipulate textures during the game.
+The :mod:`bge.texture` module allows you to manipulate textures during the game.
 Several sources for texture are possible: video files, image files, video capture, memory buffer, camera render or a mix of that.
 The video and image files can be loaded from the Internet using a URL instead of a file name.
 In addition, you can apply filters on the images before sending them to the GPU, allowing video effect: blue screen, color band, gray, normal map.
-``bge.texture`` uses FFmpeg to load images and videos.
+:mod:`bge.texture` uses FFmpeg to load images and videos.
-All the formats and codecs that FFmpeg supports are supported by ``bge.texture``, including but not limited to:
+All the formats and codecs that FFmpeg supports are supported by :mod:`bge.texture`, including but not limited to:

 * AVI